JeremyTallant/python-api-challenge/README.md

 # Show Record Count
 city_data_df.count()
 ```
 This step involves converting the gathered weather data into a Pandas DataFrame for easier analysis and manipulation.
 By feeding the `city_data` list into `pd.DataFrame()`, each dictionary in the list becomes a row in the DataFrame.
-After creating the DataFrame, you can use `city_data_df.count()` to get a count of non-null values for each column.
+After creating the DataFrame, we can use `city_data_df.count()` to get a count of non-null values for each column.
 #### Previewing Weather Data
 ```python
 # Display sample data
 city_data_df.head()
 ```
-Now, take a first look at your weather data by displaying the top five entries of your DataFrame.
-The `city_data_df.head()` function is used to preview the initial rows, giving you a quick snapshot of the dataset structure and the type of weather information collected for each city.
+Now, take a first look at the weather data by displaying the top five entries of your DataFrame.
+The `city_data_df.head()` function is used to preview the initial rows, giving us a quick snapshot of the dataset structure and the type of weather information collected for each city.
 #### Exporting Data to CSV
 ```python
 # Export the City_Data into a csv
 city_data_df.to_csv("output_data/cities.csv", index_label="City_ID")
 ```
-This step involves saving your collected city weather data to a CSV file.
+This step involves saving our collected city weather data to a CSV file.
 Using `city_data_df.to_csv()`, the DataFrame is written to a file named `cities.csv` in the `output_data` directory.
 The `index_label` parameter is set to "City_ID", which adds a column in the CSV for the DataFrame's index, labeling it as 'City_ID'.
 This is useful for easy reference and future data processing tasks.
 #### Loading Data from CSV
 ```python
 # Read saved data